Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Cooperation Schemes

 where $n$ is the number of non-blocked LoS links.
 While problem \eqref{opt_S3} is again non-convex, it can be efficiently solved using SCA and fractional programming in a similar way as with \eqref{opt1}.

 Hence, while Stage 1 provides passive robustness for HC data, and Stage 2 enables a rapid response to blockages also partly mitigating LC transmission outages, Stage 3 \emph{adapts} to LoS disruption with optimized power allocation and centralized decoding.
-These three proposed schemes involve varying complexities, which are discussed next.
+These three proposed schemes are embedded into an event-based resilience framework next.